SummaiyaBegum/Accessing_data_and_QC/workflow.md

 ```

 `sudo` runs commands with administrative privileges.
-`apt update` refreshes the package list so the system knows the latest available software versions.
+`apt update` refreshes the local package index so Ubuntu knows which packages and versions are available from its configured repositories.
 `apt install` installs FastQC, fastp, and MultiQC.
 `-y` automatically confirms installation.